mvolkmann/blog/src/swift/why-swift.md

 This is the case for most computed properties.

 Here are examples of structs that define computed properties.
+Note that when a code block only contains a single expression, the `return` keyword is implied to proceed it.

 ```swift
 struct Race {